Zero-Shot Learning for Requirements Classification: An Exploratory Study: Research Findings

 \subsection{Best Language Model (RQ1)}

-To answer this RQ, we focus on the performance of LMs and ignore their label configurations.

-\begin{itemize} \item For \textit{Task FR/NFR}, the best overall performer is Sbert, achieving a wF1 score of 0.66, with wP = 0.71 and wR = 0.66.
-This indicates that the generic Sbert model, designed to provide a semantic representation for generic sentences, substantially outperforms the other LMs for this task. \item For \textit{Task NFR}, we show the performance of LMs in each sub-task as follows:
+\begin{itemize} \item For \textit{Task FR/NFR}, the best overall performance is obtained with Sbert, which has achieved a wF1 score of 0.66 (with wP = 0.71 and wR = 0.66).
+This indicates that the generic Sbert model, although designed to provide a semantic representation for generic sentences, substantially outperforms the other LMs (including two domain-specific LMs) for this task.